Four Day Week Financial Impact Calculator

 Four-day week real impact.

-Calculate net financial impact of moving to four-day work week including savings.
-Enter salary and salary reduction for an instant result.
+Calculate net financial impact of moving to a four-day work week including commute, lunch, and childcare savings against the salary reduction.

 What this tool does